How Fat Affects Osteoarthritis

 Other Health Problems

 The same fat-related inflammatory proteins that contribute to OA are involved in all these disorders.
 Exercise is among the best ways to prevent heart and blood sugar problems, but many people with OA, especially if they’re obese, struggle to get enough physical activity.
-The combination of inflammation and lack of exercise creates a cycle of weight gain, disability and poor health.
+The combination of inflammation and lack of exercise creates a cycle of weight gain, disability, depression and poor health.

 Why Weight Loss Matters